 New York City law prohibits swimming without a lifeguard present.
 So stick to the beach and boardwalk during your visit.
 Be sure to check and follow the posted rules.

 Coney Island is on the southwestern tip of Brooklyn.
 It sits just off the Belt Parkway, which can be reached by car by the Verrazano-Narrows Bridge in the west via Staten Island.
 From the north, I-278 or Ocean Parkway and Route 27 will get you there.

-Parking at Coney Island is rather easy during the winter off season.
+Parking at Coney Island in winter is rather easy thanks to fewer visitors.
 There is street parking along the roads that dead-end into the boardwalk, such as W. 15th Street, Stillwell Avenue, W. 12th Street, and W. 10th Street.
 You can also find parking on the more main streets that run parallel to the boardwalk and beach.
 Depending on the exact time of the year you visit, the parking meters may or may not be active.

 There’s also a large parking lot with paid spots next to the MCU Park, where minor league baseball team the Brooklyn Cyclones play.
 During my February visit, the Coney Island parking lot, as it is called, was being used as part of an active construction site but spots were still available; however, there was no charge to park.

-Since Coney Island is in Brooklyn, you can also reach it using New York City’s public transit system, MTA.
+Since Coney Island’s in NYC, you can also reach it using New York City’s public transit system, MTA.
 The Coney Island Stillwell Avenue Subway Station is the closest to the action and serves the D, F, N, and Q lines.
 There are also a number of bus stops along Surf Avenue, just a couple blocks back from the beach.

 Need another way to get there?
 In 2021, NYC Ferry will be launching a route connecting Coney Island to Wall Street/Pier 11.